 School closures may lead to learning losses equivalent to a third to a full year of schooling.
-Experts foresee that learning loss due to the pandemic will be significant in both the short and long term, both globally and across the region (UNICEF, 2021).
+Experts foresee that learning loss due to the pandemic will be significant in both the short and long term, both globally and across the region (UNICEF, 2021c).
 Using data from 174 countries, Azevedo et al. (2021) estimate that school closures could result in a loss of between 0.3 and 1.1 years of schooling.
 In ECA, they calculated that, based on PISA data, 31% of 15-year-olds were below the Level 2 basic skills threshold across literacy, numeracy, and science before the pandemic and that this proportion was expected to rise to 39% or 48%, depending on scenarios.

 School closures are likely to exacerbate inequalities, by disproportionately affecting students from disadvantaged backgrounds.
 Experts agree on the differentiated impact on different groups: in particular, widening inequalities between the highest and lowest wealth quintile.
 Direct linkages have been made between learning loss, skills loss, and GDP losses, with estimates of a 1.5% GDP loss for the remainder of the century (Hanushek and Woessman, 2020).
-In the Western Balkans it is expected that learning inequalities between socioeconomic groups will widen in the sub-region from 1.5 to two years.
+In the Western Balkans it is expected that learning inequalities between socioeconomic groups will widen in the sub-region from 1.5 to two equivalent years of schooling.
 In this scenario, the share of students below the proficient PISA Level 2 in literacy, already significant in the sub-region at 53%, would increase to 61%.
 This means that almost two out of three students in the Western Balkans could fall back into functional illiteracy (World Bank Group, 2020)

 Due to the crisis and/or loss of learning, school drop-outs could be significant.
 Low-income or vulnerable children are at the highest risk of drop-out.
 This can be due either to social protection issues – such as early marriage, pregnancy, or child labour – or as a result of failure to transition to the next grade.
-Recent data from the Azerbaijan Education in Emergencies Needs Assessment (UNICEF, 2021) suggests that COVID-19 may be negatively impacting girls’ enrolment in upper secondary school.
+Recent data from the Azerbaijan Education in Emergencies Needs Assessment (UNICEF, 2021b) suggests that COVID-19 may be negatively impacting girls’ enrolment in upper secondary school.